Patrick Penn

 Patrick Penn is an American politician who served as a member of the Kansas House of Representatives from the 85th district from 2021 through 2025.
-Currently, Penn is the undersecretary of the Food and Nutrition Service.
+Currently, Penn is the Deputy Under Secretary of Agriculture for Food, Nutrition, and Consumer Services.

 Early life and education

 Penn was raised in the foster care system.
 After graduating from high school, he joined the United States Army.
 During his tenure, Penn earned a Bachelor of Science in sociology/criminology from Colorado State University and a Master of Science in applied Information technology from the Volgenau School of Engineering of George Mason University.

 While in the United States Army, Penn was a captain and was deployed to Iraq and Afghanistan.

 Career

 Once Penn had retired from the U.S. Army, he worked for Textron Aviation.

 Kansas House of Representatives

 In 2020, Penn sought election to the Kansas House of Representatives.
 In August, he defeated incumbent Michael Capps, and was elected in the general election in November.
 He assumed office on January 11, 2021.
 New Politics describes him as a Christian conservative.